 (same as last year's qgis-pre3cvs10dec2006_huge_polygon_err.png attached to this report)

 The same shapefile + QGIS 0.7.4 on the same machine renders correctly. (but I blew that installation away to install 0.9.1)

-#25 Updated by hamish - almost 12 years ago
+#25 Updated by hamish - over 12 years ago

 I have just installed the new 0.10.0 for WinXP and it renders well!